Hilary Farr: Career

+Acting

 Farr began her career in Los Angeles, where she began purchasing and renovating homes, as well working as a film and television set designer.
-Acting under the name Hilary Labow, Farr made small appearances in Layout for 5 Models (1972), Sex Farm (1973), Never Mind the Quality, Feel the Width (1973), Legend of the Werewolf (1975), The Rocky Horror Picture Show (1975), City on Fire (1979) and The Return (1980).
-She also performed a singing role in Grease in London in 1973.
-In the early 1980s, she had small parts in television sitcoms.
+Acting under the name Hilary Labow, Farr made small appearances in Layout for 5 Models (1972), Sex Farm (1973), Never Mind the Quality, Feel the Width (1973), Legend of the Werewolf (1975), City on Fire (1979) and The Return (1980).
+Her most notable film role would be from the cult classic The Rocky Horror Picture Show (1975) where she played Betty Munroe, a bride who tosses her bouquet into a crowd, which Janet Weiss (played by Susan Sarandon) catches.
+Farr recounted that she used to live in the same building with one of the film's lead Tim Curry who plays Dr. Frank-N-Furter, prior to landing that role.
+In the early 1980s, she had small parts in various television sitcoms while working as a personal assistant for Ted Danson and Arthur Cohn.

-Farr designed and renovated properties in Australia, the United Kingdom, California, New York and later Toronto.
-She renovated homes for notable celebrities, including Jenna Elfman's home and Jennifer Hudson's loft in Chicago.

-Farr returned to Toronto in 2008 after a divorce.
-She was signed as a co-host of Love It or List It by the W Network, Big Coat Productions and Corus Entertainment, along with David Visentin.
-The show was broadcast on HGTV and W Network.
-In Spain, the show was broadcast with a dual soundtrack on Divinity.

-Farr also served as a judge on W Network's Search for the Next W Expert 2010.
-In 2011, she made a number of guest appearances at the Canadian International Interior Design Show, hosted in the cities of Toronto, Edmonton and Vancouver.
-She also made guest appearances on The Marilyn Denis Show and is a regular contributor to the Huffington Post.

-In June 2014, Farr was a guest and design expert along with CNN and USA Today pundit and journalist Amy Tara Koch at the Art Van Furniture convention in Orland Park and Chicago, Illinois.
+In Broadway and Theatre, Farr played the role of Betty Rizzo and the singing role of Marty in the stage performance of Grease in London with actor Richard Gere who played Danny Zucko.
 In 2016, Farr appeared in Ross Petty's stage version of Sleeping Beauty at the Elgin Theatre in Toronto, in the role of Malignicent.
 (Although the character is more commonly known as Maleficent, she was renamed "Malignicent" for this production.)

+Love It or List It

+Farr auditioned and was the first to be signed into the role of co-host and designer of Love It or List It with Big Coat Productions (now Big Coat TV).
+The show was first broadcast on the W Network in Canada in September, 2008.
+The series became a top performer along with the network's other realty home and design originals and was later picked up by HGTV in 2011.